MSIA/2020-msia423-ganguly-got/README.md

 To provide fans of the hit TV series Game of Thrones(GoT), based on the equally famous book series "A Song of Fire and Ice" by George RR Martin, a platform to interact with its vastly complicated and perilous fantasy world

 ### Mission
-Develop an application that allows user to build his/her own character in the fantasy series GoT, by cho
+Develop an application that allows user to build his/her own character in the fantasy series GoT, by choosing responses to a set of questions.
+The application then outputs the expected life span of the user's character considering it's different aspects

 ## Directory structure